palmoreck/dockerfiles-for-binder/README.md

 # dockerfiles-for-binder
-Dockerfiles to build docker images to use them with binder
+Dockerfiles to build docker images for using them with binder.
+See: [jupyterhub/binderhub](https://github.com/jupyterhub/binderhub)

 Select a branch for a particular Dockerfile